kant/Stacey-HTML5ived/README.md

 ## Updates

 * Markup rewritten from ground up in HTML5
-* Simplication of templates and partials
+* Simplification of templates and partials
 * CSS rewritten from ground up for new markup
 * Updated JS
 * Fluid, percentage-based layout